| Dr. Minor is often a contributor to the opinion page

 own lives and leadership and carry on community work

 with more courage, compassion and skill.”
+In University

 of Kansas religion professor Robert Minor’s book,